amblount/amblount.github.io/unpackingwork.md

   - What hurdles did this team face?
   - What was the outcome of the project?
   - What external courses or educational resources did I use to skill up?
-- Director of Innovation | Bloc 		Brooklyn, NY 	|		(2019)
-  - What team or product did I work on?
-  - What was the impact of this project or team in relation to the company?
-  - What did I work on?
-  - Who did I work with?
-  - What assumptiosn did I make coming in?
-  - What technology or tools did I use?
-  - What hurdles did this team face?
-  - What was the outcome of the project?
-  - What external courses or educational resources did I use to skill up?

 - Product Engineer | Bloc 			Brooklyn, NY 	|		(2019)
   - What team or product did I work on?
   - What was the impact of this project or team in relation to the company?